-Does this financial product have a sustainable investment objective?
-Yes ● ○ 🗶 No It will make a minimum of sustainable investments with an environmental objective:% in economic activities that qualify as environmentally sustainable under the EU Taxonomy in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy It promotes Environmental/Social (E/S) characteristics and while it does not have as its objective a sustainable investment, it will have a minimum proportion of% of sustainable investments with an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with a social objective It will make a minimum of sustainable investments with a social objective:% It promotes E/S characteristics, but will not make any sustainable investments
+Environmental and/or social characteristics economic activity that contributes to an environmental or social objective, provided that the Does this financial product have a sustainable investment objective? investment does not Yes × No significantly harm any environmental It will make a minimum of It promotes Environmental/Social (E/S) or social objective characteristics and while it does not have as and that the sustainable investments with an investee companies its objective a sustainable investment, it will environmental objective: % follow good have a minimum proportion of % of governance in economic activities that sustainable investments practices. qualify as environmentally with an environmental objective in sustainable under the EU The EU Taxonomy is economic activities that qualify as a classification Taxonomy environmentally sustainable under system laid down in in economic activities that Regulation (EU) the EU Taxonomy 2020/852, do not qualify as establishing a list of with an environmental objective in environmentally environmentally economic activities that do not sustainable under the EU sustainable qualify as environmentally economic activities.
+Taxonomy sustainable under the EU Taxonomy That Regulation does not include a list of socially sustainable with a social objective economic activities.
+Sustainable It will make a minimum of It promotes E/S characteristics, but will not investments with an × make any sustainable investments sustainable investments with a environmental objective might be social objective: % aligned with the Taxonomy or not.